by Angela Prescott

 After the inflammatory phase:

 While there is no way to know for certain (without the hands on assessment of a professional) whether or not the injury has progressed beyond the acute or inflammatory stage, a general guide that can be used is the return of near full, pain-free motion.
-At that time, it is prudent to progress to some light weight bearing and more resistance based exercises (again - email with specific questions).
+At that time, it is prudent to progress to some light weight bearing and more resistance based exercises.
 It is also important to consider functional bracing to protect the injury and to minimize pain until full strength is regained.

 FunctionalBracing (a.k.a. bracing that can be worn during training):